Privacy Statement

 You can easily submit a request for inspection using the online form.
 If you do not have DigiD or do not want to use it, you can download the form, print it out and hand it in at the counter of the town hall after completion.
 You must show a valid proof of identity (passport or identity card) so that your identity can be established.

-DigiDFill in the online form
+DigiDFill out the online form

 Decision on your request